topsmsau/topsms_plugin/README.txt

 * Automatic low-credit alerts and recharge reminders.
 * Special discount offers for bulk credit purchases.

+**4. Bulk SMS Campaigns
+* Send or schedule bulk SMS campaigns to your selected contact lists or saved segments.
+* Create and manage campaigns directly from the Campaigns page.
+* Save campaigns as drafts to edit or send later.
+* View all sent, scheduled, cancelled, and draft campaigns with filtering by status.
+* Cancel scheduled campaigns anytime through the campaign management table.

+**5. Contacts and Segmentation
+* View all WooCommerce customers in the Contacts page.
+* Filter contacts by state, city, postcode, total number of orders, total amount spent, and SMS subscription status.
+* Save filters as segments that can be reused for future SMS campaigns.

 ### Benefits for Store Owners
 * Reduce customer support inquiries with proactive order updates.
 * Increase customer satisfaction through timely communication.